 Instructions

-- In a medium sized mixing bowl, pour in the non-fat milk, heavy cream, vanilla extract, and sweetened condensed milk.
+- In a medium sized mixing bowl or mason jar, pour in the non-fat milk, heavy cream, vanilla extract, and sweetened condensed milk.
 Using a whisk or electric whisk, whip the mixture until it has large bubbles, and then becomes thick and smooth.

-- Add the pumpkin puree, pumpkin spice, and a pinch of salt.
-Optionally, add more sugar per taste and annatto (dye) if desired.
+- Add the pumpkin puree, pumpkin spice, and a pinch of salt into the bowl or mason jar.
+Optionally, add more sugar per taste and orange food coloring if desired.
 Continue to whip until fully combined and the foam has thickened, just before it forms soft peaks.

 - Fill a cup with ice and pour in 8 ounces of cold brew.
 Add a pump of vanilla syrup.